Are all classes being taught in person?

 Will disinfection supplies be provided in classrooms?

 Based on discussions with the Campus Logistics Team and given that evidence that does not support surfaces as a significant point of transmission, the campus does not plan to reorder additional disinfectant supplies.
 We will have hand sanitizer available in classrooms and around campus.

 Will the library be open and are students able to have study groups?

 Yes, the library will be open and students are able to have study groups.

 Are students who interact with the public in off-campus settings required to be vaccinated?

 Yes.
 If students are participating in an academic, co-curricular or athletic event off campus where they will be interacting with the public, they are required to be vaccinated.
 If students will be visiting a location where they will only be interacting with those from the Colleges on the trip, then vaccinations are not required.
 All students participating in an off-campus, public service activity through CCESL, a service project in a class, student teaching, or an early teaching experience, are required to be vaccinated.

 As per current academic policies, faculty must provide students unable to attend field trips with an alternative, unless participation is explicitly stated as required in the course description.
-If your class has a required fieldwork in which they would engage with the broader public and for which alternative arrangements are not possible, or if it is a music course involving wind or brass instruments or singing, please fill out this form.
-Joe Rusinko will cross-check your rosters and alert any unvaccinated students that they must either get vaccinated or switch into a different course.
+If a class has a required fieldwork in which students would engage with the broader public and for which alternative arrangements are not possible, or if it is a music course involving wind or brass instruments or singing, faculty should please fill out this form.
+Joe Rusinko will cross-check the rosters and alert any unvaccinated students that they must either get vaccinated or switch into a different course.